 Our Primary school lunch offer is a two course menu with a choice of main meal, and will be either a starter and a main course, or a main course and a dessert.
 The menu runs on a four week cycle, so that there is plenty of choice for pupils.
 Fruit and yogurt will be available daily as a dessert option.
 Water, and a selection of bread and salad are also provided every day.
 Some larger schools may have baked potatoes available every day.

-All pupils in Primary 1 – Primary 3 are entitled to a free school meal.
+From August 2021, all pupils in Primary 1 – Primary 4 are entitled to a free school meal.

-For Primary 4 – Primary 7 pupils, the current cost for a school meal is £2.30.
-Milk is available to purchase at 10p for 200ml.
+For Primary 5 – Primary 7 pupils, the current cost for a two-course school meal is £2.30.

 The Primary school menu is revised twice per year, typically in October and in March.
 The menu is designed largely by pupils, through consultation with them.
 Argyll and Bute Council run a programme of Pupil Focus Groups, to ensure that pupils are able to contribute to the menu’s development, and it also gives them an understanding of having a balanced choice.

 Allergy information for our school menus is available online and in each school kitchen.
 You can find out the allergens contained in every dish, and by clicking on the links for each meal you can also find out the recipe used, full ingredients and nutritional information.
 These are available via https://www.argyll-bute.gov.uk/primary-school-meals-menu.
 If your child has a food allergy, please contact the school office in the first instance so that any necessary arrangements can be put in place.